stxph05/Web-Development/README.md

     Step 2: Access the .zip folder on your file explorer & unzip it.

     Step 3: Go to the html folder & click on any html files.
 If you want to access the main page, click on index.html first.

-    Step 4: If you want to configure it for a project, right click on any file & select open with: (choose your preferred coding platform)